celiamarshall/storybook/readme.md

 Once there was an elderly lady named Hermione Granger and she was very lonely.
 Her friend Ron Weasely worked at the humane society.
+She often visited but never took home any new friends.
+Then one day she brought in a tiny bright red dog sweater embroidered with "invisibility cloak" in silver thread.
+She intended to donate it to a tiny dog named Harry Potter who often shivered in the corner.